kateBea/Mikoto/README.md

 # Install and tests lua
 sudo make
 sudo make mingw

+# Alternatively, you can use winget to install Lua
+# winget install "Lua for Windows"
 ```

 After this you would need to set the variables in your environment to point to the Lua installation path.